Greece Moments Greece Moments

 Plomari on Lesvos

-Lesvos is calming for the mind in its very own way, a place to switch off and recharge your batteries.
-Here you can escape from everyday life, experience the original Greece and make new friends.
-In the end, the character of an island is always shaped by its people.
+Lesvos is soothing to the soul in its own unique way, a place to unwind and recharge.
+Here you can escape the daily grind, experience authentic Greece, and make new friends.
+Ultimately, an island’s character is always shaped by its people.

-They showed us their beautiful island with a lot of heart and soul and full of pride and contributed to the fact that we had an unforgettable stay and will definitely come back.
+They showed us their beautiful island with great passion and pride, helping to ensure we had an unforgettable stay and will definitely be back.

 Lesvos skala loutro panagia apsili